amminer/ansifier/readme.md

 foray into programming.
 I find it really fun and useful and have occasionally improved it over the years.

-I hope to eventually evolve it into something that could be consumed by other code and used in the context of something with a console UI (curses, perhaps?).
+I hope to eventually evolve it into something that could be consumed by other code and used in the context of something with a terminal UI (curses, perhaps?).
 This might already be out there, I wouldn't know since I don't know any curses - this is just a passion project!